dwrobel/flatcam/README.md

 =================================================

+2.2.2019

+- code cleanup in Tools
+- some GUI structure optimization's

 1.02.2019

 - fixed postprocessor files so now the bounds values are right aligned (assuming max string length of 9 chars which means 4 digits and 4 decimals)